Squadron A: Social activities

-In peacetime both between the Wars and directly following, the Squadron was the focus of active social life.
+In peacetime between the wars and after their ending, the Squadron was the focus of active social life.
 Aside from official ceremonial duties, there was indoor polo in the Armory every Saturday night followed by a black tie-dance and many Sunday afternoon tea dances.

-The 94th Street Armory came down in 1965, but its facade, with the Squadron motto BOUTEZ EN AVANT (Charge!) plaque is still intact, and the Hunter College High School building now occupying the rest of the block takes its architectural cues from the original Armory design.
+The 94th Street Armory came down in 1965, but its façade, with the Squadron motto BOUTEZ EN AVANT (Charge!) plaque is still intact, and the Hunter College High School building now occupying the rest of the block takes its architectural cues from the original Armory design.

 Squadron A memorabilia is maintained in a museum at the Staten Island armory of the 101st Cavalry (Tank), NYARNG, the successor unit to the Squadron, at 321 Manor Road, Castleton Corners, Staten Island.
-The 101st was one of the first military units to respond to the terrorist attacks of September 11, 2001 aiding both citizens and police and have been mobilized in support of the Global War on Terror and Operation Iraqi Freedom.
+The 101st was one of the first military units to respond to the September 11 attacks, aiding both citizens and police, and have been mobilized in support of both the War in Afghanistan and the War in Iraq.